cogeorg/econlib/README.md

 econlib
 =======

-A collection of useful simple pthon modules for economic modelling
+A collection of useful simple pthon modules for economic modelling.
+Each module comes with a testsuite.
+The directory ./samples/ contains sample files, e.g. for ConfTools.

+* ConfTools is a simple class to handle xml config files.
+* MappingTools is a class to create mapping files.